Back Pain Overview

 This affects men more and can start as early as when they are 17.

 If the doctor can link your low back pain and a stiff spine to ankylosing spondylitis, it means the condition is still in its initial stages.
 The pain and the restriction on movement proceed to the neck in its later stages.
-This inflammatory arthritis of the spine where it joins the pelvis, eventually making the vertebrae fuse with each other, affects men more and can start as early as 17.1
+This inflammatory arthritis affects the spine where it joins the pelvis, eventually making the vertebrae fuse with each other.
+It affects men more and can start as early as 17.1

-Once it reaches the cervical area, it can narrow the spinal column and affect the spinal cord.
+Once it reaches the cervical area, it can narrow the spinal column and pinch the spinal cord.

 Underlying Medical Conditions